laino/noseatbelt/README.md

 Remove mitigations from (running!) software.

-This library detects and removes mitigations (Spectre, CFG, ...) from a running program.
+This library detects and removes mitigations (Spectre, CFG, ...) from a running program and also applies some optimizations.

 Currently WIP.